Lorentzian length spaces: Curvature bounds via triangle comparison

-Since $X$ is strongly causal, we may choose a point $w < z$ on a realizing causal curve $\sigma$ from $x$ to $z$ that is sufficiently close to $z$ so that $w\not\in I^-(y)$.
-However, by our assumption on the upper curvature bound we have $0< \bar \tau(\bar w,\bar y) \le \tau(w,y)$, a contradiction. \end{pr} \begin{rem} Combining Proposition \ref{push_up_curvature} with the general assumptions on comparison neighborhoods, we obtain that in a strongly causal Lorentzian pre-length space with causal curvature bounded above, every point possesses a neighborhood in which property (iv) from Definition \ref{def-loc-LpLS} is satisfied.
-This allows us to adapt the proofs of Theorems \ref{thm-max-cc-char} and \ref{thm-length-increasing-push-up} almost verbatim to obtain the following two results. \end{rem} \begin{thm} In any strongly causal Lorentzian pre-length space with causal curvature bounded above, maximal causal curves have a causal character, i.e., if for a (future-directed) maximal causal curve $\gamma\colon[a,b]\rightarrow X$ there are $a\leq t_1 < t_2\leq b$ with $\gamma(t_1)\ll\gamma(t_2)$, then $\gamma$ is timelike.
-Otherwise it is null. \end{thm} Furthermore, also in the current setting the principle of length-increasing push-up of causal curves is valid: \begin{thm} Let \Xll be a strongly causal Lorentzian pre-length space with causal curvature bounded above and let $\gamma: [a,b]\to X$ be a future-directed causal curve. \begin{enumerate}[label=(\roman*)] \item If $L_\tau(\gamma)>0$ and if $\gamma|_{[c,d]}$ is null on some (non-trivial) sub-interval $[c,d]$ of $[a,b]$, then there exists a strictly longer future-directed timelike curve $\sigma$ from $\gamma(a)$ to $\gamma(b)$. \item If there exist $a\le c<d\le b$ such that $\gamma|_{[c,d]}$ is rectifiable, then there exists timelike future-directed curve from $\gamma(a)$ to $\gamma(b)$. \end{enumerate} \end{thm} This result provides an interesting perspective on length-increasing push-up, namely that it is a necessary consequence of any upper bound on synthetic causal curvature, while in the smooth setting it is usually traced back to the Gauss Lemma.
+Picking $k\in \N$ such that $w_k\not\in I^-(y)$ we arrive at a contradiction because our assumption on the upper curvature bound implies $0< \bar \tau(\overline{w_k},\bar y) \le \tau(w_k,y)$, i.e., $w_k\ll y$. \end{pr} \begin{rem} Combining Proposition \ref{push_up_curvature} with the general assumptions on comparison neighborhoods, we obtain the following: In a strongly causal Lorentzian pre-length space with causal curvature bounded above that additionally is locally causally closed and locally timelike geodesically connected, every point possesses a neighborhood in which property (iv) from Definition \ref{def-loc-LpLS} is satisfied.
+This allows us to adapt the proofs of Theorems \ref{thm-max-cc-char} and \ref{thm-length-increasing-push-up} almost verbatim to obtain the following two results. \end{rem} \begin{thm} Let $X$ be a strongly causal Lorentzian pre-length space with causal curvature bounded above, that is also locally causally closed and locally timelike geodesically connected.
+Then maximal causal curves have a causal character, i.e., if for a (future-directed) maximal causal curve $\gamma\colon[a,b]\rightarrow X$ there are $a\leq t_1 < t_2\leq b$ with $\gamma(t_1)\ll\gamma(t_2)$, then $\gamma$ is timelike.
+Otherwise it is null. \end{thm} Furthermore, also in the current setting the principle of length-increasing push-up of causal curves is valid: \begin{thm} Let \Xll be as in Theorem \ref{thm-max-cc-char_curvature} and let $\gamma: [a,b]\to X$ be a future-directed causal curve. \begin{enumerate}[label=(\roman*)] \item If $L_\tau(\gamma)>0$ and if $\gamma|_{[c,d]}$ is null on some (non-trivial) sub-interval $[c,d]$ of $[a,b]$, then there exists a strictly longer future-directed timelike curve $\sigma$ from $\gamma(a)$ to $\gamma(b)$. \item If there exist $a\le c<d\le b$ such that $\gamma|_{[c,d]}$ is rectifiable, then there exists timelike future-directed curve from $\gamma(a)$ to $\gamma(b)$. \end{enumerate} \end{thm} This result provides an interesting perspective on length-increasing push-up, namely that it is a necessary consequence of any upper bound on synthetic causal curvature, while in the smooth setting it is usually traced back to the Gauss Lemma.
 As already pointed out in Remark \ref{rem-curvbound-vs-localizable}, there is also a close connection to regular localizability in the sense of Definition \ref{def-loc-LpLS}, cf.\ also Example \ref{ex_reg_lls} \ref{ex_reg_lls-2} below.